Journalist who broke news of prosecutor's death flees Argentina

-BUENOS AIRES (Reuters) - The first journalist to report on the death of a Argentine state prosecutor, who was investigating the deadly 1994 bombing of a Jewish community center in Buenos Aires, said on Saturday that he had fled Argentina fearing for his life.
+BUENOS AIRES, Jan 24 (Reuters) - The first journalist to report on the death of a Argentine state prosecutor, who was investigating the deadly 1994 bombing of a Jewish community center in Buenos Aires, said he has fled Argentina fearing for his life, a news website reported on Saturday.

 “I‘m leaving because my life is in danger.
 My phones are tapped,” Damian Pachter, a journalist with the Buenos Aires Herald, told the website Infobae.